-A good example of education coupled up with hospitality is the partnership between TED talks and Marriott hotel chain.
-“We are delivering a series of original content, events and experiences that will spark travelers’ creativity and inspire new perspectives,” said Matthew Carroll, vice president and global brand manager, Marriott Hotels.
-And as you may know, creativity, new perspectives and ideas are the fast track to permanent change in lifestyle.
+A good example of education coupled up with hospitality is the partnership between TED talks and the Marriott hotel chain.
+“We are delivering a series of original content, events, and experiences that will spark travelers’ creativity and inspire new perspectives,” said Matthew Carroll, vice president, and global brand manager, Marriott Hotels.
+And as you may know, creativity, new perspectives, and ideas are the fast track to a permanent change in lifestyle.

 How the Travel Industry Can Benefit Local Communities

-Travel industry in general can have positive impact on local communities by educating and raining public awareness on local environment, and the importance of protecting it.
+The travel industry, in general, can have a positive impact on local communities by educating and raising public awareness on the local environment, and the importance of protecting it.
 This is a case with the Great Barrier Reef, for example.

 Another great and usually travel -industry promoted effect of the industry is the economic and social contributions with hospitality industry creating employment and business in the area.

 Apart from the previously mentioned positive impacts, the currently built hospitality industry buildings are being redesigned to fit the needs of both residents and international visitors, including building better transport, sanitary and other infrastructure.